The BXA Intercollege Degree Programs support an outstanding group of

 offer them an individualized education.
 They are often campus leaders

 who are honored with both artistic and scholarly awards.
-BXA students frequently complete internships and senior projects
+BXA students frequently complete internships and senior capstone projects

 that contribute to shaping their career path.
 Post-graduation may

-Program), or employment related to one or both of their chosen concentrations.
+include graduate school, service, or employment related to one or both of their chosen concentrations.

-As of May 2011, 295 students have graduated from BHA, 39 from
+As of August 2017, 436 students have graduated from BHA, 71 from

-BSA, and 5 from BCSA.
+BSA, and 43 from BCSA.

-Alumni, Parents and Friends of BXA can Give in the Following Ways:
+Alumni, Parents, and Friends of BXA can Give in the Following Ways: